wazo-platform/wazo-doc/source/api_sdk/subroutine.rst

 Dialplan variables
 ==================

-Some of the XiVO variables can be used and modified in subroutines.
+Some of the XiVO variables can be used and modified in subroutines (non exhaustive list):

 * ``XIVO_CALLOPTIONS``: the value is a list of options to be passed to the Dial application, e.g.
   ``hHtT``.
 This variable is available in agent, user and outgoing call subroutines.
 Please note